rbrd87/my-portfolio/README.md

 ![screenshot of html code](assets/screenshots/html-snippet.jpg)

-Finally, here are some screenshots of my CSS code.
+Here are some screenshots of my CSS code.

 This one highlights my use of 'rem' values for the font-sizing throughout my site.